cloudhotspot/pypackage-docker/README.md

 make: `docker/builder' is up to date.
 ```

-Create the test image using the `make image docker/test` command.
+You can create the test image using the `make image docker/test` command.
 The test image should include any test dependencies and uses the `test.sh` entrypoint script, which activates the virtual environment, installs the application and then runs a command string (by default `python manage.py test`):

 ```bash
 $ make image docker/test